 - The onions.
 They are optional but very highly recommended as it’s the perfect pairing for chile toreados.
 Use white or yellow onions.

-- The sauce: You can use soy sauce, Worcestershire or Maggi seasoning.
+- The sauce: You can use soy sauce, worcestershire sauce or Maggi seasoning.
 Use whatever you have in hand!
+No need to add salt when using these ingredients as they’re naturally salty.

 - Fresh lime juice (about 1 lime)